 Activity: This coastal excursion is an exhilarating round trip of 50 to 80 kilometres in search of orcas, minke whales, grey whales, porpoises, harbour seals and other marine wildlife.
 You will ride aboard a regular covered boat with commentary by a certified Marine biologist and naturalist.

-Day 20 Victoria to Vancouver to London - End Of Tour 70 KM(land only)
+Day 20 Victoria to Vancouver - End Of Tour 70 KM(land only)

 Traverse the charming Saanich Peninsula before enjoying a mini-cruise on B.C.
 Ferries back to Vancouver through the Strait of Georgia.
 Check in at Vancouver International Airport for your departure flight home.Want to alter anything?

-The Mountain Country itinerary features fixed departures every other day.
+The Mountain Country itinerary features fixed departures.
 These dates access all sailings of BC Ferries from Prince Rupert to Port Hardy.
-If requesting changes to this programme prior to Day 16, days added or deleted must be in multiples of two.
-2017
+If requesting changes to this programme prior to Day 16, days added or deleted must accommodate dates that the ferry operates.

 July 1, 3, 5, 7, 9, 11, 13, 15, 17, 19, 21, 23, 25, 27, 29